 To get great ROI in your warehouse operations, you'll want your purchase to be right for the tasks your drivers perform.
 The more versatile your equipment, the better the TCO.

-Find out more about TCO and understand material handling costs.
+Find out more about TCO and understand material handling costs here.

 Can I use accessories and attachments with electric trucks?

-Yes, just as with an engine truck.
-In fact, the release of larger electric trucks, such as this one with its 2 - 3.5 ton capacity, is particularly helpful here.
+Yes.
+In fact, the release of larger electric trucks, such as the FHB series of electric counterbalance trucks, with their 2 - 3.5-ton capacity, is particularly helpful here.
 Using attachments reduces the capacity of your forklift truck, but a larger capacity truck will help you maintain load sizes.

 Electric forklifts mean a different way of working.
 Will this be expensive for my business?